Elusive phase transition in the replica limit of monitored systems: Decoupling of replicas

+In this subsection we derive Eq.~\eqref{main:Pstat}.
 In the limit $T \to \infty$ and for $0\ll t \ll T$, the values of the parameters $X(t)$ and $q(t)$ reach a plateau, and both $\varrho^{(1)}(t)$ and $\varrho^{(2)}(T-t)$ are drawn from the same stationary distribution.
-We derive now the explicit form of this stationary distribution, given in \eqref{main:Pstat} in the main text.
+We now derive the explicit form of this stationary distribution, given in \eqref{main:Pstat} in the main text.
 Let us parameterise the state of the single spin as

-in terms of a vector $r^\alpha$.
-Positivity requires $r = \sqrt{r_\alpha r_\alpha} = \sqrt{R} \leq 1$ and the state is pure for $r = 1$.
-Plugging this into Eq.,\eqref{app:drho1}, we obtain stochastic equations for $r_\alpha$
+in terms of a vector $\mathsf{r}^\alpha$.
+Positivity requires $\mathsf{r} = \sqrt{\mathsf{r}_\alpha \mathsf{r}_\alpha} = \sqrt{R} \leq 1$ and the state is pure for $\mathsf{r} = 1$.
+Plugging this into Eq.~\eqref{app:drho1}, we obtain stochastic equations for $\mathsf{r}_\alpha$

-Analysing this equation, it is clear that it describes the motion of a vector $r_\alpha$, whose angular part diffuses isotropically.
-Instead, for its squared length $R = r_\alpha r_\alpha$, we obtain after some manipulations
+Analysing this equation, it is clear that it describes the motion of a vector $\mathsf{r}_\alpha$, whose angular part diffuses isotropically.
+Instead, for its squared length $R = \mathsf{r}_\alpha \mathsf{r}_\alpha$, we obtain after some manipulations

-where we introduced $dY^\alpha r_\alpha = \sqrt{r_\alpha r_\alpha} dB = \sqrt{R} dB$, with $dB$ a single Wiener Process with $dB^2 = dt$ (Wiener processes can be summed in quadrature).
-Finally, in terms of $r = \sqrt{R}$
+where we introduced $dY^\alpha \mathsf{r}_\alpha = \sqrt{\mathsf{r}_\alpha \mathsf{r}_\alpha} dB = \sqrt{R} dB$, with $dB$ a single Wiener Process with $dB^2 = dt$ (Wiener processes can be summed in quadrature).
+Finally, in terms of $\mathsf{r} = \sqrt{R}$

 To find the stationary distribution, it is useful to make a change of variable and recast this equation in the Langevin form.
 We set

 so that the new variable $\omega$ satisfies the Langevin equation

 with the potential